RyanMcCall/interview-prep/database_design.md

 * title
 * description

-We won't add the the category right now since each add can belong to multiple categories.
+We won't add the the category right now since each ad can belong to multiple categories.

 #### Each ad is associated with the user that created it.